-- Routine Maintenance: Regular maintenance visits from a professional technician can keep parts like the heat exchanger from breaking or malfunctioning.
+- Routine Maintenance: Regular maintenance services from a professional technician can keep parts like the heat exchanger from breaking or malfunctioning.
 Appalachian Heating ensures every piece of your furnace is running at peak productivity.

 Choose Appalachian Heating Technicians for Installation

 Gas furnace replacement costs range from $2,000 to more than $6,000.
 To determine the right balance between price and efficiency, you need expert technicians with extensive installation experience.
-Appalachian Heating can provide hassle-free furnace installation for a system that fulfills your unique comfort requirements.
+Appalachian Heating can provide hassle-free furnace installation for a system that satisfies your unique comfort requirements.